Indian Muslims have nothing to fear, Amit Shah moves Citizenship Bill in RS

 Govt issues 8-point 'myth-buster' on controversial Citizenship Amendment Bill

 Several MPs of opposition parties moved a motion to send the Citizenship Amendment Bill to the select committee of the Upper House.
 The bill and the opposition motion will be put to vote after a debate on it.
-Shah rejected the charge of vote bank politics, saying the BJP had declared its intention to bring such a legislation in its election manifesto for the 2019 general election and won the approval of the people.
+Shah rejected the charge of vote bank politics, saying the BJP had declared its intention to bring such legislation in its election manifesto for the 2019 general election and won the approval of the people.
 He said Indian Muslims have nothing to worry about as they "were, are and will remain Indian citizens".

-Non-Muslim minorities from three nations who came to India after Independence will be given Indian citizenship, he said, adding that Muslim migrants from the world over cannot be given citizenship.
+Non-Muslim minorities from three nations who came to India after independence will be given Indian citizenship, he said, adding that Muslim migrants from the world over cannot be given citizenship.